apache/cordova-plugin-media/README.md

 # cordova-plugin-media-with-compression

 This plugin is a modified version of cordova-plugin-media that provides the ability to record and play back audio files on a device.

-This plugin uses MPEG4 compression for iOS audio recording, resulting in a significant reduction in the recorded audio file size.
+This plugin uses MPEG4 compression for iOS and (as of version 1.0.20) Android audio recording.
+On iOS, this results in a significant reduction in the recorded audio file size when compared to the stock Media plugin.

+Since Android and iOS will record MPEG4 encoded audio with this plugin, the files generated are now compatible for playback across both platforms.

 A .m4a file extension is now required.

 The reduction in file size is required for efficient online/offline storage and retrieval of the audio files.
 The smaller file size allows the audio file to be efficiently (smaller payload) uploaded to a server for storage and retrieved (while the device is online) for storage within the device file system for offline (disconnected) playback.
 This is a feature supported by Alpha Anywhere from [Alpha Software] [alphaurl].

 [alphaurl]: http://www.alphasoftware.com

-Also included is a new method (iOS only):
+Also included is a new method (iOS and Android only):

 __recordAudioWithCompression(options)__: The options object includes the SampleRate and the NumberOfChannels.
 See the recordAudioWithCompression method description below for further details.